mindspore-lab/mindocr/configs/det/dbnet/README.md

 The MLT2017 dataset is a multilingual text detection and recognition dataset that includes nine languages: Chinese, Japanese, Korean, English, French, Arabic, Italian, German, and Hindi.
 Please download [MLT2017](https://rrc.cvc.uab.es/?ch=8&com=downloads) and extract the dataset.
 Then convert the .gif format images in the data to .jpg or .png format, and convert the labels to the desired format referring to [dataset_converters](https://github.com/mindspore-lab/mindocr/blob/main/tools/dataset_converters/README.md).

-The prepared dataset file struture should be:
+The prepared dataset file structure should be:

 ```txt
 MLT_2017